What Is Castile Soap and How Do You Use It?

-Traditional soaps, like most the ones you'll find on supermarket shelves, often use tallow (a.k.a. animal fat).
-Castile soap uses vegetable oil, making it the vegan and biodegradable alternative to other soaps.
+Traditional soaps, like most of the ones you see on supermarket shelves, often use tallow (a.k.a. animal fat).
+Castile soap uses vegetable oil, making it a vegan and biodegradable alternative to other soaps.
 For these reasons, it can be used as both a beauty product and a household cleaner.
 It's an all-purpose solution to all your cleaning needs that will save you space and cash.

 Best Uses for Castile Soap

 According to the experts at Dr. Bronner's, Castile soap has 18 uses (find the full list here).
 For some applications, you may need to dilute the soap with water.
 Here are some of our favorite ways to use Castile soap:

 Use Castile soap for beauty and personal care.
 Castile soap is ideal for travel, because it's an all-in-one shower product.
 Use it as face wash, body wash, shampoo, and shaving cream.
 You can also add a tablespoon to a bowl of steamy water and breathe in to help clear congestion.